-Heritage Bank Limited, Nigeria’s most innovative banking service provider, has partnered with Vanguard Media to organize the 2019 edition of its economic discourse in a bid to achieve inclusive economic development in the country.
-The theme of the discourse is the Human Capital Index versus Economic Growth, Nigeria’s policy options.
+Heritage Bank Limited, Nigeria’s most innovative banking service provider, has partnered with Vanguard Media to organise the 2019 edition of its economic discourse in a bid to achieve inclusive economic development in the country.
+The theme of the discourse is Human Capital Index versus Economic Growth, Nigeria’s policy options.
 The discourse was informed by the recent World Bank Group ranking of Nigeria 152 out of 157 countries on its first-ever Human Capital Index.
 Also, the Brookings Institution said Nigeria had overtaken India as the nation with the highest number of extremely poor people.
 The report showed that about 87 million Nigerians are in extreme poverty, with six Nigerians falling into extreme poverty every minute.
-Data from the National Bureau of Statistics, NBS, showed that the number of unemployed Nigerians rose by 3.3 million or 19 percent to 20.9 million in the third quarter of 2018 (Q3 18) from 17.6 million in the third quarter of 2017 (Q3 17).
-The discourse was therefore organized for economic experts to proffer solutions to the problems confronting the economy such that the government would be able to align the nation’s economy with that of human capital development.
+Data from National Bureau of Statistics, NBS, showed that the number of unemployed Nigerians rose by 3.3 million or 19 per cent to 20.9 million in third quarter of 2018 (Q3 ’18) from 17.6 million in third quarter of 2017 (Q3 ’17).
+The discourse was therefore organised for economic experts to proffer solutions to the problems confronting the economy such that government would be able align the nation’s economic with that of human capital development.

-Managing Director/Chief Executive Officer of Heritage Bank, Mr. Ifie Sekibo said they decided to partner with the organizers to achieve inclusive growth in the economy.
-Sekibo who was also one of the discussants at the event noted that there was a need to deal with the energy problem confronting the country because it accounted for about 35 percent of overheads of banks.
-He also said the minimum wage would increase liquidity and money supply and lead to inflation, a development that will make the Central Bank of Nigeria mop up the excess money through Open Money Operation (OMO).
+Managing Director/Chief Executive Officer of Heritage Bank, Mr. Ifie Sekibo said they decided to partner with the organisers to achieve inclusive growth in the economy.
+Sekibo who was also one of the discussants at the event noted that there was need to deal with the energy problem confronting the country because it accounted for about 35 percent of overheads of banks.
+He also said the minimum wage would increase liquidity and money supply and lead to inflation, a development which will make the Central Bank of Nigeria to mop up the excess money through Open Money Operation (OMO).

-Also contributing, Mr. Doyin Salami, an economist and former member of the Monetary Policy Committee of the CBN noted that there was a need for the inclusive government for human capital to grow in tandem with economic development.
-He also said there was a need to set a target like other developed economies such as China and focused on achieving it, remarking that because there is a capital deficiency in the economy, there is a need to encourage the private sector to invest in the economy.
+Also contributing, Mr. Doyin Salami, an economist and former member of the Monetary Policy Committee of the CBN noted that there was need for inclusive government for human capital to grow in tandem with economic development.
+He also said there was need to set target like other developed economies such as China and focused on achieving it, remarking that because there is capital deficiency in the economy, there is need to encourage the private sector to invest in the economy.